Cragady/Csv-Scrubber/README.md

 ## Access Database

 The files I am parsing through are exported from an Access Database.
 I am trying to find errors amongst records in Access.
-I likely would have had an easier time if I had exported the Access Database in a way that encapsulated the text in double quotation marks, but I was able to work though it just fine regardless.
+I likely would have had an easier time if I had exported the Access Database in a way that encapsulated the text in double quotation marks, but I was able to work through it just fine regardless.

 # Note on Test File